Westies are charming little dogs with lots of energy and plenty of personality.

 Westies can be very motivated to chase, sniff, and explore when out and about.
 If they spot a small animal like a squirrel or cat, they’ll find it hard to focus on you and won’t be as inclined to come back when called.

 If not properly trained from a young age, Westies can become very barky, especially when alerted to something.
-They also struggle being alone and may bark, whine, or destroy things when you’re gone.
+They also struggle with being alone and may bark, whine, or destroy things when you’re gone.

 A house with a secure garden is ideal for a busy Westie to burn off their energy and explore in a safe, secure space.
 However, they can adapt to living in a flat if they’re taken outside for exercise.

-Westies thrive in homes where they get plenty of attention, exercise, and brain games to keep them satisfied and content – otherwise they may become ‘self-employed’ and come up with their own jobs like barking at passers-by or digging up your garden!
+Westies thrive in homes where they get plenty of attention, exercise, and brain games to keep them satisfied and content – otherwise, they may become ‘self-employed’ and come up with their own jobs like barking at passers-by or digging up your garden!

 Westies’ high prey drive means they may not get along well with small pets like hamsters or rabbits.
 They can usually do well with other dogs and even cats if properly socialised from a young age.